Models

 • Points of interest

-Annual hardware maintenance and replacement costs (USD per year, as a fraction of hardware CAPEX) 0.04
+an_hw_maint_and_repl_sat Annual hardware maintenance and replacement costs (fraction of hardware CAPEX) 0.04 Yes

-Access ISP fees (USD per Mbps per year) 24
+an_isp_fees_one_mbps_sat Access ISP fees (USD per Mbps per year) 24 Yes

-Annual traffic fee (USD per Mbps per year) 12
+an_traffic_fees_one_mbps_sat Annual traffic fee (USD per Mbps per year) 0 Yes

 satellite